What’s a Nutrition Therapist? I’ll answer that… and dispel a few myths

-I’m often asked how exactly I help people.
-Usually, the conversation starts with an assumption that’s a little (or a lot!) off base.
-So I’ve compiled a list of common myths about working with a nutrition therapist, or at least with me.
+Indeed, food is at the center of what I do, but this picture is far from accurate.
+So for fun, I’ve compiled a list of common myths about working with a nutrition therapist, or at least with me.

-I am trained to use nutrition in strategic ways to support specific fitness goals, phases of life (perimenopause, anyone?) and health conditions, such as digestive issues, metabolic challenges, autoimmunity, mental health and other aspects of health.
+I am trained to use nutrition in strategic ways to support specific fitness goals, phases of life (perimenopause, anyone?) and health conditions and diseases.
+This may include digestive issues, metabolic challenges, autoimmunity, brain health, mood and other aspects of health.
+Nutrients provide the building blocks and fuel for every biological process in the body.
+As such, nutrition therapists can support a wide range of health conditions.

 Myth #1: I’ll put you on a diet.